Pinky Tomlin: "The Object of My Affection"

-Tomlin came to national attention in the 1930s due to a song he had written while attending the University of Oklahoma, one he composed for a coed at the school, Joanne Alcorn, whom he would later marry.
+Tomlin came to national attention in the 1930s due to a song he had written while attending the University of Oklahoma, one he composed for a student at the school, Joanne Alcorn, whom he would later marry.
 His original composition was subsequently adapted by Coy Poe and orchestrated and recorded in 1934 by bandleader Jimmie Grier.
 "The Object of My Affection" became a number-one hit late that year for Grier's Coconut Grove Orchestra, featuring Pinky Tomlin on vocals (Brunswick 7308).
 Grier, in fact, asked Tomlin himself to introduce the hit song to the public.
 It was widely recorded by other orchestras and vocalists, although Tomlin's own vocal rendition became the best known and remained the most popular.
 The Boswell Sisters had a No. 1 hit with the song in 1935.
 Ella Fitzgerald, who later became one of Tomlin's lifelong friends, chose to perform "The Object of My Affection" as one of two songs she performed at the age of 17, when she competed in an amateur contest at the Apollo Theater in Harlem in November 1934.
+The song also acquired a source of exposure to later generations through Carl "Alfalfa" Switzer's purposefully off-key rendition in the 1935 comedy short Our Gang Follies of 1936, which was included in the television syndication of the Our Gang series from the 1950s to the early 2000s.